sashofthedark/QOSF_Screening_Task/README.md

 _________________________________________________________________
 ## ERROR CORRECTION CIRCUIT
-The circuit that is implemented in this project is attached below
+The circuit that is implemented in this project is shown below.

 _________________________________________________________________
 ## HOW TO RUN THIS CODE